 - Place dough in fridge for 1 hour.

-- Roll dough between two pieces of wax paper, 1/4-inch thick.
+- Roll dough between 2 pieces of wax paper until 1/4-inch thick.

-- Remove top piece of wax paper and sprinkle dough with a bit of coconut flour.
+- Remove top piece of wax paper and sprinkle dough with coconut flour if sticky in any one spot.

 - Cut cookies into shapes.